San Diego Theft Lawyer

 - Suspension or revocation of a professional license

 Having a criminal record can affect your ability to get a job or rent a home, and it can be detrimental to immigration application.
-However, with a robust defense built by a knowledgeable and skilled San Diego theft and shoplifting attorney, a theft charge does not have to ruin your life.
+However, with a robust defense built by a knowledgeable and skilled San Diego theft attorney, a theft charge does not have to ruin your life.

-Statistics on Shoplifting
+Statistics on Theft

 In any retail store, you’re likely to see various warnings posted to deter people from shoplifting.
 Signs that state how offenders will be prosecuted to the full extent of the law can be found posted in bathrooms, dressing rooms, entrances, and exits.
 Despite these warnings, shoplifting costs retailers billions of dollars each year.
-In fact, one out of eleven people in the United States commits the crime of shoplifting at least once in their lives, according to the National Association for Shoplifting Prevention (NASP).
+In fact, one out of eleven people in the United States commits the crime of theft at least once in their lives, according to the National Association for Shoplifting Prevention (NASP).
 Out of those charged over the past five years, about 75 percent are adults, with the rest being teens or children.

 - Usually, shoplifting is committed on a whim and rarely pre-determined.
 Many people who go to the store don’t walk in to steal.
 Often, harsh economic circumstances drive a person to shoplift after they feel they have limited options left.
 Many people don’t steal for the thrill but do so because of an economic need.
 That is echoed by the fact that some of the most stolen items include baby formula, meat, and clothing.